Skip to main content

 Request body

-The request body when doing a POST request for a new dataset has the following structure:
+The request body when doing a POST request for a new request has the following structure:

 {